-Following Fidel Castro's ascent to power, U.S.-Cuba ties have endured a nuclear crisis, a long-lasting U.S. economic embargo, and ongoing political hostilities.
-Well beyond the end of the Cold War, the diplomatic relationship between Washington and Havana remains frozen.
+Following Fidel Castro’s ascent to power, U.S.-Cuba ties have endured a nuclear crisis, a long U.S. economic embargo, and political hostilities.
+The diplomatic relationship remained frozen well beyond the end of the Cold War but moved toward normalization in 2015.

 Under President Raul Castro, Cuba has begun economic and political reforms while bolstering ties with Brazil and the Vatican.
 But Washington has failed to seize on opportunities for expanding relations, says CFR's Julia E. Sweig.